mikezano/zano-press/lessons/you-better-be-absolutely-sure.md

 <p>The element is now at the far right! <span style=" display: inline-block;transform:rotateY(180deg);">👀</span></p>

-# ... and the moral
+# ... and finally

-There are better solutiosn like flex layouts to help you control positioning which each proabaly have their own +/- Hopefully this article helps better explain the reason you may have been stuck doing a similar thing.
-Be aware of what elements define the `position` property in their styles to know how anything you position will behave
+The solution presented here hopefully sheds some light on explaining the reason you may have been stuck trying the same thing in a different scenario.
+The better solution here is to use features like [flex layouts](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [grid layouts](https://css-tricks.com/snippets/css/complete-guide-grid/) to help you control positioning of elements.
+Be aware of what elements define a `position` property in their styles and you'll have a better idea of how element positioning will work.

 ~Zano